 - You can pretend to be in a different country

-If you Google around you will see that most people are using one to bypass internet restrictions and be able to access websites that may be blocked in certain countries like China or The Middle East when they travel.
+If you Google around you will see that most people are using one to bypass internet restrictions and be able to access services and websites that may be blocked in certain countries like China or The Middle East when they travel.

 They are also great for watching Netflix or Disney+ as if you are in your home country.
 They can even give you access to sports events like football games from your home TV providers such as BBC iPlayer.

 You may be living in New York, but you will be able to connect to VPNs to make it look like you are in London and so on.
 Each service provider offers loads of different gateway cities that you can select from.